krisgoks/markdowns/codebuilder/codebuilderintro.md

 In the library tab you can view the codes you have previously created and search for codes created by other users.
 Similarly, if you select any two code lists in the library you can compare them.
 There is an option to download the code list here as well.

+### Viewing the Additional Health Data codes (AHD codes)

+You can view codes related to laboratory tests, physical measurements, lifestyle etc in the AHD codes tab.

 ### Editing code lists